The Online Gardener's Handbook

 Berry moths are a problem only in areas where grapes are grown commercially.
 The adult is a 6 mm brown-bodied moth with blue-grey wings that have cream spots near the tips.
 The larvae are initially cream-coloured with a brown head but become green and then purple when mature.
 The first generation larvae web together buds, flowers and newly set berries and chew them.
 The second generation burrow into green berries near the stem.
 Berries usually shrivel or fall off.

 Remove nearby wild grapevines.
 Bury leaf debris.

+Remove infected debris before the start of the growing season.
 Cultivate early in season to bury infected mummies and remaining debris.

 Grape Flea Beetles

 The grape flea beetle is a shiny, metallic, greenish-blue beetle that attacks opening buds in spring.
 It is 4-5 mm long and jumps when disturbed.
 The adult chews through the ends and sides of swelling buds.
 Larvae are black-spotted grubs which feed on leaves.

 Examine vines in May.
 If practical, knock the adults off into a pail of soapy water.

 Downy mildew appears early in the season and affects leaves, tendrils, shoots and fruit, covering these with heavy, white, downy fungus underneath and localized pale yellow areas on top surfaces.
 Fruit clusters may curl or be completely destroyed.
 The disease is more serious in wet seasons and in sheltered areas with poor air movement.